Charged With Domestic Violence – There is Hope

 A great criminal defense attorney will work closely with the accused to document all critical details and ensure that necessary, pertinent evidence be preserved and made available for the trial.
 It is critical that you hire a Michigan domestic violence lawyer who has a very detailed knowledge of the court system, relationships with judges and prosecutors, and a great understanding of what it takes to preserve crucial evidence, prepare a successful case, and protect the rights of the accused.
 The most important qualification of a domestic violence lawyer is someone who is not afraid to win!

-Sentencing for Michigan Domestic Violence
+Sentencing for Michigan DV Charges

 There are two types of misdemeanor domestic violence in Michigan: (1) domestic assault and (2) aggravated domestic assault.
 In the former, there is no injury or physical contact necessary to press charges; to qualify for the aggravated charge, the alleged victim must receive a serious injury requiring medical attention.

 In a domestic assault, a first or second conviction is considered a misdemeanor and is punishable by jail time and/or a fine.
 A third conviction will be classified as a felony, punishable by up to two years in prison, up to 5 years probation and/or a fine.